Welcome to week 28! Where has this year gone?

 Now, a couple notes about this recipe.

 1. Melanie’s original recipe uses a Mason jar.
-Since we are no longer using Mason jars to ferment in, she has written up a handy, dandy post about how to convert your Mason jar ferments to Pickl-It or Fido jar ferments.
-Like me, Melanie will at some point get her recipes updated for the Pickl-It method, but until then, this post is great!
-I will be going back through some of the older 52 Weeks of Bad A** Bacteria recipes and posting updated versions using the Pickl-Its and Fidos.
+Since we are no longer using Mason jars to ferment in, she has written up a handy, dandy post about how to convert your Mason jar ferments to anaerobic jar ferments.
+Like me, Melanie will at some point get her recipes updated for the anaerobic fermenting method, but until then, this post is great!
+I will be going back through some of the older 52 Weeks of Bad A** Bacteria recipes and posting updated versions using the anaerobic jars.

 2. The original recipe makes approximately 2 quarts.
 I used a 1.5 liter jar and it fit perfectly.